andrew-t/microbit/README.md

 Here are some games I've written for the [BBC micro:bit](https://www.microbit.co.uk/).
 In most of the games it will display your score on game over.
 You can play again with either the reset button on the back or (for the simpler games) by pressing A and B together on the game over screen.

+To run them, click the 'hex' link, then right click the 'raw' button and save the linked file.
+Drag that onto your micro:bit and it should flash.

 ## micro:tetris [js](templates/tetris.js) | [hex](output/tetris.hex)
 Press A or B to move a block left or right.
 Press both buttons at once to rotate a block.
 The blocks are smaller than in real Tetris (and you can't do that stupid cheat where you endlessly rotate a block so it never settles that licensed Tetris games are obliged to put in.)